-Outflow of cash to acquire subsidiaries, net of cash acquired \$ 100,000
+Outflow of cash to acquire subsidiaries, net of cash acquired

-Cash consideration 5,556
+Cash consideration \$ 100,000

-Working capital adjustments
+Working capital adjustments 5,556

 Less: Cash balances acquired (6,764)

 Net cash used in investing activities \$ 98,792

-Acquisition-related costs
+Acquisition-Related Costs

-The Company incurred acquisition costs of \$0.3 million for the three and six months ended June 30, 2023 in connection with the Nugget Acquisition.
+The Company incurred acquisition costs of \$0.3 million and \$0.5 million for the three and nine months ended September 30, 2023, respectively, in connection with the Nugget Acquisition.
 These costs include legal and accounting fees and have been recorded as general and administrative expenses in the Corporate Other segment.